School Science Lessons

 Tetrahydrocannabinol

-Tetrahydrocannabinol, C21H30O2, THC, phenol, dronabinol, cannabinoid, active principle of marijuana, antiinflammatory, antiemetic, hallucinogenic, psychoactive compound.
+Tetrahydrocannabinol, C21H30O2, THC, phenol, dronabinol, cannabinoid, active principle of marijuana, antiinflammatory, antiemetic, hallucinogenic

-Delta-9-tetrahydrocannabinol is the most active form, to produce mood and perceptual change centres in the brain to stimulate appetite and prevent vomiting, decreases ocular tension so used to treat hypotensive glaucoma, possibly antiviral activity against herpes simplex complex 1 and 2.
+It decreases ocular tension, so used to treat hypotensive glaucoma, and it has possibly antiviral activity against herpes simplex complex 1 and 2.

-It occurs in Cannabis sativa (marijuana, hashish), resin and in dried tips of shoots.
+It occurs in the resin and in the dried tips of shoots of (Cannabis sativa).

 See diagram: Tetrahydrocannabinol.